Published by Jeremy. Last Updated on November 1, 2023.

 Hotels in East Liberty

-Both of these are fairly trendy hotels with attractive price points, and are located just steps away from many of the restaurants listed in this guide.
+These are both fairly trendy hotels with attractive price points, and are located just steps away from many of the restaurants listed in this guide.
 If you are visiting and looking for a nice hotel with many restaurant options close by, these two are worth considering to be in the heart of the neighborhood.
+Otherwise, you may want to check out VRBO for more accommodation options.

 Other neighborhoods nearby, like Oakland and Shadyside, have additional hotels as well.
 For reviews of the hotels in Pittsburgh we've personally stayed in, click the previous link!